 - Cash ISA currently at approximately 3.75%, tracking the Bank of England rate

-- FX fee of just 0.35% on the live interbank rate
+- FX fee of just 0.10% on the live interbank rate

 The combination of a commission-free ISA plus automated plans growing tax-free is genuinely hard to beat for someone getting started.
+And the sooner you start, the more compounding works in your favour.
+That is exactly why the first €100K takes the longest.

 What could be better